TheEconomist/the-economist-nationalism-and-corruption/README.md

 # Nationalism and corruption

-This repository contains code and data for the quantitative analysis featured in [Briefing: How cynical leaders are whipping up nationalism to win and abuse power](https://www.economist.com/briefing/2023/08/31/how-cynical-leaders-are-whipping-up-nationalism-to-win-and-abuse-power).
+This repository contains code and data for the quantitative analysis featured in our [Briefing: How cynical leaders are whipping up nationalism to win and abuse power](https://www.economist.com/briefing/2023/08/31/how-cynical-leaders-are-whipping-up-nationalism-to-win-and-abuse-power).

 To replicate our analysis, run the following scripts: